ColinJClemence/DataScienceStuff/curriculum/week-08/1.3-lesson/readme.md

 <a name="opening"></a>
 ## Opening - 1.1 Finding the global maxima (5 mins)

-> **ATTENTION IMPORTANT INSTRUCTOR NOTES:** I have noted that the students entering in the first class may actually really struggle with some of this mathematics for whatever reason.
-I have attempted to really try to reduce the material's complexity as much as possible.
-However, the topic is what it is, you can't really get around mathematics when dealing with Bayes.
-Therefore, I suggest that you utilize this very handy tool: https://www.wolframalpha.com/.

-> This is basically an online instance of Mathematica, but on crazy steroids.
-You can actually use natural language to type "take the derivative of ___formula____" and Wolfram Alpha will try to understand what you're saying and actually execute (and show steps).
-This may prove to be a godsend for any students who are struggling/forgotten these critical skills, and will help them get back up to speed, if they are diligent and play around with it.

 Before we introduce the topic of *maxima* and *minima*, we'll mention some resources to review basic derivatives.

 - [Khan Academy lectures/notes on basic differentiation](https://www.khanacademy.org/math/differential-calculus/taking-derivatives)